CHALLENGE TO THE PLANT BREEDERS' RIGHTS

 The person who was the first to import this variety into the UK, Brian Hiley, would not provide written evidence, though he contributed valuable verbal recollections, including that he had early exhibited this variety at the Hampton Court Palace Flower Show, though he could not remember the year.

 The Royal Horticultural Society (RHS) also initially refused to provide relevant information from their records.
-In particular they refused to confirm the entry in the Wisley Acquisitions Database that Canna Durban was acquired by Wisley Garden from Brian Hiley on 1 November 1994, which was vital evidence.
-Under a little pressure, they relented on this point and wrote a detailed letter on this garden acquisition, which was used in evidence.
+In particular they refused to confirm the entry in the Wisley Acquisitions Database that Canna Durban was acquired by Wisley Garden from Brian Hiley on 1 November 1994.
+Mr Hayward had discovered this fact from the Botany Department at Wisley, and it was vital evidence, but the RHS said that it could not be used without formal authorisation, and this they refused to give.
+Under some pressure from Mr Hayward, they relented on this point and wrote a letter confirming this garden acquisition, which was used in evidence.

-Other areas of the RHS and individuals within the RHS were most helpful.
-The RHS Floral Trials Sub-Committee made public their opinion that 'Durban' was indistinguishable from 'Phasion', and somehow had this opinion published in "The Garden" magazine, which was used in evidence.
+Other areas of the RHS and individuals within the RHS were more helpful.
+The RHS Floral Trials Sub-Committee made public their opinion that 'Durban' was indistinguishable from 'Phasion', and this opinion was published in the RHS "The Garden" magazine, which was used in evidence.

-During the darker days of the legal wrangling, Mr Hayward happened to meet a director of Tessellar International while visiting the RHS Canna Trial at Wisley Garden (which happened to be running at the same time as this legal dispute).
+During the darker days of the legal wrangling, Keith Hayward happened to meet a director of Tessellar International while visiting the RHS Canna Trial at Wisley Garden (which happened to be running at the same time as this legal dispute).
 They were introduced by a member of the RHS staff.
-Tessellar offered to allow Mr Hayward to withdraw from the case, so save him later embarrassment when the petition was rejected!
-Mr Hayward declined this invitation.
+Tessellar offered to allow Keith Hayward to withdraw from the case, so save him later embarrassment when the petition was rejected!
+Keith Hayward declined this invitation.

 The meeting was chaired by Mr Bart Kiewiet (President of the CPVO).
 Other members of the CPVO at the meeting were Jose Elena (Vice President), Martin Ekvad (Head of Legal Unit), Ton Kwakkenbos (Ornamentals Expert), Veronique Doreau (Assistant to the Legal Unit).
 The Applicant and owner of the rights Keith Kirsten (South Africa) was present and was represented by legal consultant John Ardley of the London firm of Patent Agents D Young and Co.
 He was assisted at the hearing by lawyer Anne Mallalieu, a partner at D Young & Co; Tesselaar International were represented by director Rodney North.
 Petitioner Keith Hayward attended and was accompanied by his wife Christine and by his witness Pieter Breugem of Weltrevrede Nursery, Stellenbosh, South Africa.
 Also present was Mr Breugem's wife Elize.